 profile, you can toggle between analog and digital

 tones.
 And as with the Element, the Pulse can emit "directional

 tones" which change the audio tone based on the direction

 during the fine search.

-Fine Search" during the fine search.
+an "Intelligent Search" screen during the fine search

 |Please help improve this website